halfbaked/data_warehouse/README.md

 - metric (required)
 - start - start of date range
 - end - end of date range
-- groupBy - one or more dimensions to group results by
+- groupByDimensions - one or more dimensions to group results by
 - filterBy - one or more key:value pairs to filter results by
 - groupByTime - specify a duration to group results by e.g. 1w (1 week)
 - aggregate - the aggregate function to apply